Report: Bobby Wagner will show up for camp but will ‘be cautious’ until a deal is done

 That contract blew away the inside linebacker market — Carolina’s Luke Kuechly had been the highest-paid inside linebacker at $12.3 million per year with Wagner next at $10.75 million.

-But Wagner said in May that’s what he wants — what Mosley got.
+But Wagner said in May that’s what he wants: What Mosley got.

 Wagner is serving as his own agent, which he said he was doing in part because it’s obvious what the market is and he didn’t need anyone to tell what he wants.